eXascaleInfolab/bench-vldb20/Algorithms/README.md

 --->

-First, enter the folder with the project that is used for non-default algorithms and copy the Mean Impute files into the new ones that use your primary name.
+- copy the Mean Impute files into the new ones that use your primary name.

 ```bash
 cd Algorithms/NewAlgorithms/cpp